 Effective April 1, 2022, the NC TBI Waiver was approved for five years by CMS.
 There are 107 slots available in Year 1 of the current NC TBI Waiver.
 Slots are awarded on a first-come, first-served basis.
 Alliance developed a TBI Waiver Interest List to track and support individuals who have expressed interest in the waiver and those individuals who have been identified as possibly benefiting from the waiver.
 Alliance also employs a TBI Guide staff member to assist individuals on the Interest List with gathering the clinical documentation necessary for the TBI Waiver Level of Care process that determines if the individual meets the level of care as outlined in the waiver.
 The TBI Guide assists individuals on the Interest List, who, if not already covered, need to apply for Medicaid.
+The renewal also included changing the date of injury to 18 and up and changing the Federal Poverty Level to 300% for TBI Waiver Eligibility.
 Effective April 1, 2023, the NC TBI Waiver was approved by CMS to expand to Mecklenburg and Orange Counties.
 It is now available in all six of the counties Alliance serves.
 Alliance has recruited and onboarded TBI Waiver Providers to serve Mecklenburg and Orange Counties.
-It is now available in all six of the counties Alliance serves.
 Alliance is in process of onboarding individuals who were on the TBI Waiver Interest List and live in Mecklenburg and Orange Counties to the TBI Waiver.

-As of June 30, 2023, 57 individuals are actively receiving services and 110 Level of Care assessments have been performed to evaluate whether an individual qualifies for TBI services.
-At the end of this reporting period, 12 individuals are actively in the enrollment phase, which includes Level of Care evaluation process and person-centered plan development for those who qualify for services.
+As of June 30, 2023, 57 individuals are actively receiving services and 114 Level of Care assessments have been performed to evaluate whether an individual qualifies for TBI services.
+At the end of this reporting period, 20 individuals are actively in the enrollment phase, which includes Level of Care evaluation process and person-centered plan development for those who qualify for services.